Harishanan/Machine-Learning-HPC-/UpdateSystem&OS.md

 ### 2. Automating Software Updates with Cron
 Cron is a time-based job scheduler in Unix-like operating systems.
 This can be used to schedule jobs to run periodically at fixed times, dates, or intervals.
  - <b>Open the Crontab File:</b>
    Use crontab -e to open the crontab file for editing.
-If it's the first time using crontab, you might be prompted to select an editor.

 - <b>Schedule Update Jobs:</b>
   Add the below commands to update the list of available packages and installs the latest versions(The system will update at 3 AM every day)